WIL HOWE RANCH

 What horses to bring:

 We recommend that riders bring their most advanced or trained horse.
 An older, more seasoned broke horse will allow you more saddle time to experiment, apply, and fine-tune the exercises and techniques we teach, while a very young or green horse may poop out during the training sessions and their advancement potential is limited in a week's time.
-However, you may bring a second horse to practice with--a colt to start or a young horse with plenty of time on it--where we can show you the direction to take your horse, what to teach him next, when to advance him, etc. This works really well (an additional fee of $100 per day is charged for your second horse).
+However, you may bring a second horse to practice with--a colt to start or a young horse with plenty of time on it--where we can show you the direction to take your horse, what to teach him next, when to advance him, etc. This works really well. (an additional fee is charged for your second horse)

 Use of a Wil Howe Trained Horse for the Entire School Session: